wkumari/draft-wkumari-dnsop-multiple-responses/README.md

      1.1.
 Requirements notation . . . . . . . . . . . . . . . . . .
 3
    2. Background  . . . . . . . . . . . . . . . . . . . . . . . . .
 3
    3. Terminology . . . . . . . . . . . . . . . . . . . . . . . . .
 3
    4. Returning multiple answers  . . . . . . . . . . . . . . . . .
-3
+4
    5. Additional records pseudo-RR  . . . . . . . . . . . . . . . .
 4
+     5.1.
+File Format . . . . . . . . . . . . . . . . . . . . . . .
+4
-   6. Signalling support  . . . . . . . . . . . . . . . . . . . . .
+     5.2.
+Wire Format . . . . . . . . . . . . . . . . . . . . . . .
 5
+   6. Signaling support . . . . . . . . . . . . . . . . . . . . . .
+5
+   7. Stub-Resolver Considerations  . . . . . . . . . . . . . . . .
+5
-   7. Use of Additional information . . . . . . . . . . . . . . . .
+   8. Use of Additional information . . . . . . . . . . . . . . . .
 6
-   8. IANA Considerations . . . . . . . . . . . . . . . . . . . . .
+   9. IANA Considerations . . . . . . . . . . . . . . . . . . . . .
 6
-   9. Security Considerations . . . . . . . . . . . . . . . . . . .
+   10. Security Considerations . . . . . . . . . . . . . . . . . . .
 6
-   10. Acknowledgements  . . . . . . . . . . . . . . . . . . . . . .
+   11. Acknowledgements  . . . . . . . . . . . . . . . . . . . . . .
 7
-   11. References  . . . . . . . . . . . . . . . . . . . . . . . . .
+   12. Normative References  . . . . . . . . . . . . . . . . . . . .
 7
-     11.1.
-Normative References . . . . . . . . . . . . . . . . . .
-7
-     11.2.
-Informative References . . . . . . . . . . . . . . . . .
-7
    Appendix A.  Changes / Author Notes.  . . . . . . . . . . . . . .
 7
    Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
-7
+8

 1. Introduction

-   Often the name being resolved in the DNS provides information about why the name is being resolved, allowing the authoritative name server operator to predict what other answers the client will soon query for.
+   In many cases the name being resolved in the DNS provides information about why the name is being resolved.
+This allows the authorative nameserver to predict what other answers the recursive server will soon query for.
 By providing multiple answers in the response, the authoritative name server operator can ensure that the recursive server that the client is using has all the answers in its cache.
+   Apart from decreasing the latency for end users this also decreases the number of queries the recursive server needs to make and the autorative server needs to answer.

-   For example, the name server operator of Example Widgets, Inc (example.com) knows that the example.com web page at www.example.com contains various resources, including some images (served from images.example.com), some Cascading Style Sheets (served from css.example.com) and some JavaScript (data.example.com).
-A client attempting to resolve www.example.com is very likely to be a web browser, rendering the page, and so will need to also resolve all of the other names for these other resources.
+   For example, the name server operator of Example Widgets, Inc (example.com) knows that the web page at www.example.com contains various other resources, including some images (served from images.example.com), some Cascading Style Sheets (served from css.example.com) and some JavaScript (data.example.com).
+A client attempting to resolve www.example.com is very likely to be a web browser rendering the page and so will need to also resolve all of the other names to obtain these other resources.
 Providing all of these answers in response to a query for www.example.com allows the recursive server to populate its cache and have all of the answers available when the client asks for them.

-   Other examples where this technique is useful include SMTP (including the mail server address when serving the MX record), SRV (providing the target information in addition to the SRV response) and TLSA (providing any TLSA records associated with a name).
+   Other examples where this technique is useful include SMTP (including the mail server address when serving the MX record), SRV (providing the target information in addition to the SRV response) and TLSA

+Kumari, et al.          Expires December 28, 2016               [Page 2]

+Internet-Draft            DNS Multiple Answers                 June 2016

+   (providing any TLSA records associated with a name).
+This same technique can include both the IPv4 (A) and IPv6 (AAAA) addresses.

-   This is purely an optimization - by providing all of other, related answers that the client is likely to need along with the answer that they requested, users get a better experience, iterative servers need
+   This is purely an optimization - by providing all of other, related answers that the client is likely to need along with the answer that they requested, users get a better experience, iterative servers need to perform less queries, authoritative servers have to answer fewer queries, etc.

-Kumari, et al.          Expires December 27, 2015               [Page 2]

-Internet-Draft            DNS Multiple Answers                 June 2015

-   to perform less queries, authoritative servers have to answer fewer queries, etc.